More

 3. Blend phonemes

-4. Identify, segment and manipulate the beginning and ending sound.
+4. Identify, segment, and manipulate the beginning and ending sounds.

-As we know the importance that phonological awareness plays in the learning journey of kids, we have developed games and activities which will help you in building strong phonological awareness in your kids.
-SplashLearn also has live ELA courses which can help your kids become competent readers and writers.
+As we know the importance that phonological awareness plays in the learning journey of kids, we have developed games and activities that will help you build strong phonological awareness in your kids.
+SplashLearn also has live ELA courses to help your kids become competent readers and writers.

-Discover more educational resources for children online that can enhance their learning and help them become smarter.
+Discover more educational resources for children online to enhance their learning and help them become smarter.

 AUTHOR